apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.8.1** - July 14, 2020
+ - `--item-mayhem-max` and `--item-mayhem-levels` will now apply Mayhem parts to grenades as well as weapons.

 **v1.8.0** - July 11, 2020
  - Added `--mayhem-seed` option to `bl3-save-edit`, to set the random seed used to determine active Mayhem modifiers.
 The seed is now shown in the `bl3-save-info`